 What is one of your dreams?

-Maybe it’s a vacation at an exotic destination, starting (or finding) a job which fulfills you, building a country-house, have a get-together of all dear friends you haven’t seen in a while, or something else?
+Maybe it’s a vacation at an exotic destination, starting (or finding) a job which fulfills you, building a country-house, having a get-together of all dear friends you haven’t seen in a while, or something else?

 Call it (and make it) your new, exciting goal.